soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 On this page, you have several options:
 - Get a visual overview of the current machines and threats found.
-- Click a machine to activate a view that into the related [Windows Defender ATP investigations](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/automated-investigations-windows-defender-advanced-threat-protection).
+- Click a machine to open a view that into the related [Windows Defender ATP investigations](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/automated-investigations-windows-defender-advanced-threat-protection).

 ### Investigation entities page